 The activity-based computing project researched pervasive computing support for clinical hospital work.
 The aim was to design and evaluate technologies, which has the potential to support the mobile, collaborative, disruptive, and time-critical use of heterogeneous embedded device and computers in a hospital.

 Maintaining social awareness of the working context of fellow co-workers is crucial to successful cooperation.
 For mobile, non co-located workers, however, this social awareness is hard to maintain.
-In this research we are working with the concept of Context-Based Workplace Awareness , which denotes how context-aware computing can be used to facilitate people with an awareness of the unfolding of work in a workplace.
+In the iHospital project we have developed the concept of Context-Based Workplace Awareness , which denotes how context-aware computing can be used to facilitate people with an awareness of the unfolding of work in a hospital.